cmarcusreid/posh-environment/README.md

 ## Customizations

-posh-environment customizations are simple PowerShell scripts in environments customization directory.
+posh-environment customizations are simple PowerShell scripts in the customization directory.
 Customizations can be enabled and configured through the JSON configuration file.

 posh-environment comes with a variety of customization scripts: